google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 ⚡ 1,800W Output

-2,700W surge — runs fridges and power tools.
+2,700W Power Lifting mode — runs fridges, microwaves, and power tools.

 🔋 1,152Wh LiFePO₄

-3,500+ cycles — lasts over a decade.
+3,500+ cycles — lasts over a decade of regular use.

 📱 Bluetooth App Control

-Monitor and control from your phone.
+Monitor battery, adjust settings, and toggle ECO mode from your phone.

 💰 Best Value